 "Sometimes the bigger and better box office stories are not at No. 1," Dergarabedian said. "'All Eyez on Me' and '47 Meters Down' are the kind of movies people are looking for.
 It bodes well for 'Baby Driver' and 'Atomic Blonde.'"

 n n n

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
-Where available, the latest international numbers also are included.
+Where available, the latest international numbers for Friday through Sunday are also included.

 3."All Eyez on Me," $27.1 million ($3.1 million international).

 6."Pirates of the Caribbean: Dead Men Tell No Tales," $8.5 million ($18.8 million international).

 8."Captain Underpants: The First Epic Movie," $7.4 million ($1.2 million international).

 9."Guardians of the Galaxy Vol. 2," $5 million ($1.2 million international).